ssbsukirat/medicine/Infections/Syndromes/UTIs.md

     - Cefpodoxime and cefixime can be used
 - Urinary analgesic
     - azopyridine is used but may cause nausea
     - Urinary antiseptic (methenamine, methylene blue), acidifying agent (na-phosphate) and antispasmodic (hyoscyamine) in combination maybe used
+- Other approaches
+    - no antibiotics approach is inferior
+    - Delayed therapy approach if symptoms don't resolve in 2 days
+    - Best is to treat to advised duration only
+## Pyelonephritis
+-